 We reached the station.
 It was time to bit adieu to Matheran.

 The trip was not over though!
-Descending the hills was another experience.
+Descending the hills was another experience.!-- Begin single post image -->

-Frequently the roads crossed the railway tracks in lush green enivirons.
+Frequently the roads crossed the railway tracks in lush green environs.

 Waterfalls were ubiquitous.